micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 1.md

-Not that we have dominion [over you] _and_ lord it over your faith, but [rather that we work with you as] fellow laborers [to promote] your joy, for in [your] faith ([^g]in your strong and welcome conviction or belief that Jesus is the Messiah, through Whom we obtain eternal salvation in the kingdom of God) you stand firm.
+Not that we have dominion [over you] _and_ lord it over your faith, but [rather that we work with you as] fellow laborers [to promote] your joy, for in [your] faith (in your strong and welcome conviction or belief that Jesus is the Messiah, through Whom we obtain eternal salvation in the kingdom of God) you stand firm.